Last updated: Feb 26, 2018.

 |2014||Magic Grant ($120,000) — Brown Institute for Media Innovation.

 — Project: SearchLight, a tool to help investigative journalists report on algorithmic bias in search engines.
-Initially programmed in Ruby and then ported to Python.
-Released as free/open-source software.
+Initially written in Ruby, then ported to Python.
+Available as free/open-source software.

 Fellowships, Scholarships, and Awards

 |2015-2016||Research Fellow, Tow Center for Digital Journalism.|

 |2004-2007||James B. Angell Scholar, University of Michigan.|

 Workshops and Instructional Sessions

 |2017||“Scraping Data From the Web: Free Resources For Storytellers.”

 — Workshop for “Storytelling with Data” at Boston University.

 — Workshop to help interdisciplinary teams of journalists from Columbia and engineers from Stanford develop ideas for media innovation projects.